-- 1.1 This part of the Compliance Document lists under category headings other Compliance Documents and Standards, suitable as acceptable solutions. - 1.2 In other parts of this Compliance Document acceptable solutions are given for small chimneys and timber barriers.
-These are referred to in Paragraphs 8.0 and 9.0 respectively. - 1.3 Modifications to the Standards, necessary for compliance with the New Zealand Building Code, are given against the relevant clause number of each Standard.
+- 1.1 This part of the Compliance Document lists under category headings other Compliance Documents and Standards, suitable as acceptable solutions. - 1.2 In other parts of this Compliance Document an Acceptable Solution is given for small chimneys.
+This is referred to in Paragraph 8.0. - 1.3 Modifications to the Standards, necessary for compliance with the New Zealand Building Code, are given against the relevant clause number of each Standard.